generic tetromino game

 CoreOption

 A core option.
-New values for these options can be defined by defining new functions in the table.
-The parameters passed into the function and when the function is called depends on the specific option.
+New values for these options can be defined by adding functions to the table.
+The parameters passed into the function and when the function is called depend on the specific option.

 type CoreOption = table